-Yes – we will generally prepare your individual tax return while you wait, usually about a 30 minute process.
+Yes – we will generally prepare your individual tax return while you wait, usually a 30-45 minute process.
 However if your return is complex, missing information, or you are lodging multiple returns, we may take your information for later preparation.

-For multiple year returns we require an upfront payment of our fees.
+For prior year or temporary resident returns we require an upfront payment of our fees.
 Your accountant will discuss this with you at the time of the appointment.

 Fees for services provided to business clients are determined based upon the time taken to complete the service, and can be estimated in advance upon request.